cztang/wavec/README.md

 ## 🎯 Business Rules

 ### Transaction Rules
-1. **First Transaction**: Must always be a purchase
+1. **First Transaction**: Must always be a purchase.
+If you add a backdated transaction, it will check if it is earlier than the first transction.
+If yes, it can only be purchase.
-2. **Sale Validation**: Cannot sell more than available inventory
+2. **Sale Validation**: Cannot sell more than available inventory.
+If you add a backdated transaction, it will check if the quantity at that point of time is enough for sale or not.
+If not, it will be blocked.
-3. **Date Constraints**: Transactions cannot be more than 30 days earlier than the latest transaction
+3. **Date Constraints**: Transactions cannot be more than 30 days earlier than the latest transaction.
+Usually after end of month account closing, it must not be changed anymore.
-4. **WAC Calculation**: Automatically calculated for purchases, preserved for sales
+4. **WAC Calculation**: Automatically calculated for purchases, preserved for sales.
+Random date will recalculate the wac for all subsequent transactions
 5. **Negative Inventory**: System prevents negative inventory situations.
 Updating or deleting will be blocked if it will cause negative inventory in any of the subsequent transactions
 6. **Audit Trail**: Historical product data captured at transaction date